 \subsection{Results and discussion}

 \emph{Crystal structure and composition evolution}

 Figure~1b shows the powder X-ray diffraction (XRD) patterns of (Ba$_{1-x}$K$_x$)(Cd$_{0.9}$Mn$_{0.1}$)$_2$As$_2$ for $x$=0.01, 0.03, 0.04, 0.05, 0.07, and 0.10.
 No structural transition is observed across this composition range.
 All reflections can be indexed using the hexagonal CaAl$_2$Si$_2$-type structure with space group $P\bar{3}m1$ (Fig.~1a), consistent with the parent compound BaCd$_2$As$_2$~\cite{ref25_klufers1984,ref26_mewis1980}.
 In BaCd$_2$As$_2$, Ba occupies the one-fold Wyckoff position $1a$ (0,0,0), while Cd and As occupy the two-fold Wyckoff position $2d$ (1/3, 2/3, $z$).
-The structure is layered, featuring Cd-centered [CdAs$_4$] tetrahedra and Ba-centered [BaAs$_6$] octahedra; along the Ba direction, the Cd$_2$As$_2$ layers form a honeycomb-like network.
+The structure is layered along the crystallographic $c$-axis, consisting of Cd$_2$As$_2$ layers separated by Ba/K layers.
+The Cd-centered [CdAs$_4$] tetrahedra form the Cd$_2$As$_2$ layers, while the Ba/K atoms occupy [BaAs$_6$] octahedral sites between adjacent Cd$_2$As$_2$ layers.
+Viewed along the $c$-axis, the Cd$_2$As$_2$ layers exhibit a corrugated honeycomb-like network (Fig.~1a).
 This layered hexagonal framework is distinct from the tetragonal ``122''-type ferromagnetic DMS family (Ba,K)(Zn,Mn)$_2$As$_2$~\cite{ref10_zhao2013,ref11_zhao2014csb}.

 Lattice parameters refined using the GSAS software package~\cite{ref38_larson1994gsas} are summarized in Fig.~1c.
-Compared with the parent BaCd$_2$As$_2$ ($a$=4.4919~\AA\ and $c$=7.6886~\AA), both $a$ and $c$ expand with K doping, whereas they contract with Mn doping (inset of Fig.~1c), supporting successful chemical substitution.
+Compared with the parent BaCd$_2$As$_2$ ($a$=4.4919~\AA\ and $c$=7.6886~\AA), both $a$ and $c$ expand with K doping, whereas they contract with Mn doping (inset of Fig.~1c), consistent with the intended chemical substitution.
 Such systematic lattice evolution is consistent with trends reported for related CaAl$_2$Si$_2$-type bulk DMS families~\cite{ref14_chen2014prb,ref15_zhao2014jap}.

 \emph{K-doping dependence of ferromagnetism}